Discitis: Diagnosis

-Diagnosis is usually apparent on MRI although plain X-rays and CT examinations can be suggestive.
+Diagnosis is usually apparent on MRI, although plain X-rays and CT examinations can be suggestive.
 The MRI will reveal air changes in the disc and possibly even external involvement involving the bone or epidural regions.
 A biopsy may be performed and helps with diagnosis in some cases but often an organism is not obtained.
 C-reactive protein levels and ESR levels will be elevated and are useful for treatment.
-Often, the white blood cell count will be normal and the patient will be afebrile.
+The white blood cell count may be normal.

+Differential diagnosis includes other common causes of back pain and the potential for rarer infections, noting that some differential diagnoses like epidural abscesses and osteomyelitis may be caused by discitis or have a separate cause.
+This includes: